 1983 Austin Metro review: Retro Road Test

-Not everyone is interested in making endless finance payments on a new car they will never actually own.
-So we introduced the Retro Road Test – covering everything from classic cars to less exalted older vehicles you might consider buying.
+Not everyone is interested in committing to several years of finance payments on a new car they will never actually own.
+That’s why we introduced the Retro Road Test – covering everything from bona fide classic cars to less exalted older vehicles you might consider buying.

-The first car to get the Retro Road Test treatment was a very popular model in its time, but it has almost vanished from the roads today.
-Some may even dispute its classic status – but it was a turning-point when launched in 1980.
+The first car to get the Retro Road Test treatment was a very popular model in its day, but it has almost vanished from the roads today.
+Some may even dispute its classic status, yet it was a turning-point when launched in 1980 and remains one of the best-selling British cars of all time.
 Yes, it’s the Austin Metro.

 Austin Metro: what are its rivals?